FirebirdSQL/fdb/README.rst

-FDB is a Python library package that implements Python Database API 2.0-compliant support for the open source relational database Firebird®.
-In addition to the minimal feature set of the standard Python DB API, FDB also exposes the entire native client API of the database engine.
+FDB is a `Python`_ library package that implements `Python Database API 2.0`_-compliant support for the open source relational database `Firebird`_ ®.
+In addition to the minimal feature set of the standard Python DB API, FDB also exposes the entire native
+(old-style) client API of the database engine.
 Notably:

     * Automatic data conversion from strings on input.
     * Automatic input/output conversions of textual data between UNICODE and database character sets.